forestgrape/coronavirus/coronavirus.md

 > <span id='tropism'>*Tropism*: The word comes from Greek 'tropos' which means turning.
 For the movement of an organism, tropism describes the change of direction upon a stimulus.
 This is generalized to describe how forms of life behave under different stimuli or circumstances.
 Tropism in the case of viruses describes how viruses react to different circumstances.</span>

-> In literature, the term tropism of viruses is sometimes used more narrowly: which cells and tissues are suspectible to infection or in which an infection is observed.
+> In literature, the term tropism of viruses is sometimes used more narrowly: which cells and tissues are susceptible to infection or in which an infection is observed.
 Here, for observed infections the term habitat is used.

 Questions relevant for the tropism of viruses:
 * To which receptors under which conditions the virions attach?